radpet/fake-news-detector/README.md

 ## Stage 3 (Irony or not) (Used as a feature)

-A genuine news article should not be e irony (or should not contain mainly irony sentences)
+A genuine news article should not be a irony (or should not contain mainly irony sentences)

 ### Dataset
 * https://competitions.codalab.org/competitions/17468